Skip to main content

 3. Save the new client

-1. Go to the Credentials Tab and get the Client secret
+3. In the Client Details, go to the Credentials tab and copy the Client secret

 Disable other login options

-This is only advisable if no external users, who are not managed via Identity Management, are working in the workspace.
+This is only advisable if no external users (who are not managed via Identity Management) are working in the workspace.

 Did this answer your question?